ikhsannur1996/basic-airflow/README.md

 **Description**: This DAG decides whether to execute the morning_task or afternoon_task based on the current time.
 It runs daily starting from January 1, 2024.

 ### 4. Parameterized DAG
+**Description**: Here, we introduce a parameterized DAG where the task `print_message` accepts a parameter (`message`) and prints it.
+This enables dynamic behavior within tasks, allowing you to pass parameters and customize task execution based on external factors.
+The DAG runs daily starting from January 1, 2024, showcasing how to incorporate dynamic data into your workflows.

 ```python
 from airflow import DAG
 from airflow.operators.python_operator import PythonOperator